UPCArtifacts/RTj/README.md

 RTj will then load that class and use them to analyze the test cases.

 ### Add new Output

+First, create a class that implements interface `RtOutput`, which has 1 method `generateOutput` that receives as input the tests's classification, the refactored test (if any) and produces an output (e.g., store the information of JSON, Print on the standard out, etc).

+Then, add this class (the bytecode) to the classpath (e.g., `java -cp /<absolute_path_to_jar>/rt.jar:myNewOutput.class`).

+Finally, passing the qualified name of the new Output using argument `-outputs`.
+RTj will then load that class and use them to export the results.

 ### Override the Test execution